-Stocks dip as Powell says Fed fighting worst slump since WWII
+Stocks slide as Powell says Fed fighting worst slump since WWII

 On the earnings front, cybersecurity firm CyberArk Software beat Wall Street estimates for both earnings and revenue, but predicted second-quarter sales and operating income below expectations.

-West Texas Intermediate crude oil was unchanged at $25.78 a barrel ahead of a weekly inventory report due out at 10:30 a.m.
-ET, while gold advanced 0.43 percent to $1,714 an ounce.
+West Texas Intermediate crude oil fell 1.42 percent to $25.42 a barrel after weekly data showed U.S. inventories fell for the first time in 16 weeks.
+Meanwhile, gold advanced 0.79 percent to $1,720 an ounce.

 CLICK HERE TO READ MORE ON FOX BUSINESS